 2007 headline: Coffee decreases risk of liver cancer

-Some of these data analyses found preventive benefits for cancer from drinking coffee, such as this one
+Some of these data analyses found preventive benefits for cancer from drinking coffee; one

-, which showed drinking two cups of black coffee a day could reduce the risk of liver cancer by 43%.
+showed that drinking two cups of black coffee a day could reduce the risk of liver cancer by 43%.
 Those findings were replicated

 in 2013 in two other studies